AdderRx is a brain health supplement marketed as a natural alternative to Adderall.

 Does AdderRx really work?
 What kind of ingredients and servings does it use?
 Should I be worried about side effects?

 We answer these questions, and more, in this full Nexgen AdderRx review.
 Read on!

 Pros and Cons

 Here we have a quick pros and cons of this AdderRx.
 Take a look below to see all the good and the bad sides of this nootropic.

 AdderRx is made by Nexgen.
 This is a company that’s been on the market for some time now.
 However, one thorn in our side when it comes to this company is their marketing.
 The way they call their supplements (e.g. AdderRx, resembling Adderall) can give a false impression to users.

-Adderall is a powerful stimulant, and you can only get it via your doctor’s prescription.
-There’s no natural or legal nootropic out there that can safely replicate Adderall’s effects.
+Adderall is a powerful stimulant, and you can only get it via a prescription from a physician.
+There are no natural or legal nootropics out there that can safely replicate Adderall’s effects.

 This is what the producers claim: